 Several solutions for effective IoT device discovery have been proposed.
 One of these approaches presents a method for device identification using device fingerprinting techniques based on deep learning in the form of ANNs to improve the accuracy of device identification [2].
-Similarly, systems for automated classification of IoT devices based on their network traffic have been developed.
-Utilizing different machine learning techniques, these systems achieve high accuracy in identifying device types from single network traffic packets [1, 39].
-Moreover, solutions that automate the integration process of new IoT devices by classifying them based on their communication properties have been proposed [34].
-This method reduces the need for manual configuration and frequent application updates.
-While these works advance the automation of processes related to the identification, classification, and integration of IoT devices, they do not address subsequent steps such as holistic platform configuration.
+Similarly, systems have been developed for automated classification of IoT devices based on their network traffic.
+Utilizing different machine learning techniques, these systems achieve high accuracy in identifying device types from single network traffic packets [1, 41].
+Moreover, solutions that automate the integration process of new IoT devices by classifying them based on their communication properties have been proposed [36].
+Following the same objective of flexible device handling, a home automation system focused on the diversity of IoT devices and communication protocols was developed using a specific IoT platform, namely OpenHAB [34].
+These methods and systems reduce the need for manual configuration and frequent application updates.
+While these works advance the automation of processes related to the identification, classification, and integration of IoT devices, they do not address subsequent steps, such as holistic platform configuration.

-Addressing this open issue, a dynamic configuration approach of smart environments has been presented in [29], leveraging a service composition system that combines semantic metadata and visual modeling tools.
-The resulting system offers flexibility by adapting to dynamic environments and user goals, independent of a specific IoT platform.
-Following the same requirement of flexibility, a home automation system focused on the diversity of IoT devices and communication protocols was developed using a specific IoT platform, namely OpenHAB [32].
+Addressing this open issue, a dynamic configuration approach of smart environments has been presented in [31], leveraging a service composition system that combines semantic metadata and visual modeling tools.
+The resulting system can adapt to dynamic environments independent of a specific IoT platform.
+A similar approach towards platform-independent IoT deployments is realized by X-IoT, a model-driven solution for IoT application portability across platforms [9].
+However, these solutions do not include device discovery or scenario-specific rule definition.

-More holistically, the work by Javed et al. [17] addresses the need for open and scalable IoT solutions.
+More holistically, the work by Javed et al. [18] addresses the need for open and scalable IoT solutions.
 The authors propose a layered IoT platform designed to enhance interoperability, discovery, and scalability within smart environments.
 By adopting edge computing principles, the platform aims to manage the vast amount of data generated by connected devices efficiently.
 However, this solution introduces its own platform, focusing primarily on scalability and heterogeneity, but does not fully integrate existing technologies in an open framework.

-Considering the challenges outlined in the problem statement and the shortcomings identified in the related works, our approach requires a robust pipeline that addresses seamless device discovery, automated platform configuration, openness, scalability, and platform interchangeability.
-The requirements R1-5 detailed in Table 1 ensure that our solution not only discovers and integrates IoT devices efficiently but also maintains flexibility and adaptability by supporting existing and open technologies.
-The requirement R6+ was only added after the first process iteration of the DSRM as a system-independent extension and is thus detailed separately within the next section (cf. Section 4.3).
+Considering the problem statement and related works, our approach requires a pipeline that addresses device discovery, scalability, platform configuration, platform independence, openness, and model-based scenario specification.
+The corresponding requirements detailed in Table 1 ensure that our solution not only discovers and integrates IoT devices efficiently but also maintains flexibility and adaptability by supporting existing and open technologies.
+The requirement R6 specifically captures the need for defining scenario-specific rules in a user-friendly manner, which is addressed through the integration of the system-independent extension IoT2Model (cf. Section 4.3).